mongodb-labs/full-stack-fastapi-mongodb/README.md

 - Flower: Admin tool of Celery Tasks -- http://localhost:5555
 - Traefik UI to see how routes are being handled by the proxy: http://localhost:8090

-See [Building a Generated App](./docs/getting-started.md) for images of what some of these pages will look like and to understand the configuration details better.
+See [Building a Generated App](./docs/getting-started.md) for examples of what these pages look like.

 ## Key features